rezolvetech/riak_core/docs/claim-fixes.md

     "node1@host.domain owns partition
         1415829711164312202009819681693899175291684651008"

-Roughly speaking each physical node should own between 4 and 10 partitions.
 For each partition that it owns, a node will start a process.
 These processes are called _vnodes_ for virtual node.

 ### A Routing Table